ipfs/js-ipfs/SPEC/SWARM.md

 - `muxer: String` - The type of stream muxer the peer is usng
 - `streams: []String` - Only if `verbose: true`, a list of currently open streams

+If an error occurs trying to create an individual `peerInfo` object, it will have the properties

+- `error: Error` - the error that occurred
+- `rawPeerInfo: Object` - the raw data for the peer

+and all other properties may be undefined.

 If no `callback` is passed, a promise is returned.

 **Example:**